 Access to education and ethical behaviour are intrinsically related.
-Browning and Zabriskie (1983) find that a higher level of education is related to gifts from vendors being viewed as unethical.
-Rest and Thoma (1985) find evidence of advancement in moral judgement with formal education.
-Similarly, Evert et al. (2018) report a positive relationship between organisations' virtue orientation24 and education.
-Further, education is argued to have an impact on organisations' strategic choices (Hambrick & Mason, 1984).
+Evert et al. (2018) report a positive relationship between organisations' virtue orientation25 and education.
 Troy et al. (2011) find that CEOs' business education is negatively related to accounting fraud.
-Davis and Welton (1991) also argue in favour of education and contend that college education modulates the students' perception of ethical behaviour in favour of the society's expectations.
 Chen (2014) finds that access to education has a negative effect on the willingness to justify unethical behaviour.
 According to Meyer (1977, p.
 55), education prepares 'individuals to act in society' via schools which are 'organized networks of socializing experience'.
-Wright (1995) also confirms an association between education and good ethical behaviour.